 Procedure: Managing unsatisfactory performance

-- The University will endeavour to assist staff members to perform to a high standard through the setting of performance objectives aligned with University goals, regular feedback, and the provision of development opportunities.
+- The University endeavours to assist staff members to perform to a high standard through the setting of performance objectives aligned with University goals, regular feedback, and the provision of development opportunities.

 - The University's conduct expectations are specified in University Codes, including the Code of Conduct and Codes of Practice.

-- The University will ensure that the steps defined within this procedure are adhered to prior to any decision being made to discipline or terminate the employment of a staff member for unsatisfactory performance.
+- The University ensures that the steps defined within this procedure are adhered to prior to any decision being made to discipline or terminate the employment of a staff member for unsatisfactory performance.

 - A staff member may seek assistance from a union or staff representative and may seek procedural advice from Human Resources staff at any time during the processes defined within this procedure.

 - Where the reasons for unsatisfactory performance do not relate to the staff member's competency and commitment to meet the performance standards (for example, ill health) the matter may not be dealt with as underperformance.
-Initial advice should be sought from the relevant College/Division Human Resources team.
+Initial advice is sought from the relevant College/Division Human Resources team.

-- Where a supervisor has concerns about the performance of a staff member the supervisor will meet with the staff member as soon as reasonably practicable to discuss these concerns and establish a reasonable period of review.
-This will, where necessary, include:
+- Where a supervisor of a staff member has concerns about the performance of a staff member the supervisor meets with the staff member as soon as reasonably practicable to discuss these concerns and establish a reasonable period of review.
+This, where necessary, includes:

 - the specific deficiencies in the staff member's performance;

 - appropriate development assistance required to address the issue/s;